Flipper-Community/flipper-community-wiki/README.md

     - Windows: run `venv\scripts\activate.ps1`
     - Linux/Mac: run `source venv/bin/activate`
 1. you should now see `(venv)` added in your terminal.
 This means that so long as this is active, anything installed will be contained entirely in the `venv` folder we created.
-1. run `python -m pip install mkdocs-material` and wait for the install to finish.
+1. run `python -m pip install mkdocs-materialx` and wait for the install to finish.
 1. `cd` into the `flipper-community-wiki/flip-wiki` folder
 1. once complete, run `python -m mkdocs serve` to start
 1. MkDocs will begin running at `http://127.0.0.1:8000`, browse to this in your browser